mariachiara-github/PacBio-analysis/README.md

 Two different analyses were developed to detected fusion transcripts in long read PacBio data (Iso-Seq data).

-1. The first one aimed to find MATCHES of previously identified short reads fusion transcripts (592 filtered fusions transcripts detected by FusionCatcher tool) in long reads.
+1. The first one aimed to find MATCHES of previously identified short reads fusion transcripts (660 filtered fusions transcripts detected by FusionCatcher tool) in long reads.
 The __long_read_seq_analysis.R__ R code was employed for this purpose.

-2. The second anaylsis aimed to find fusion transcripts in long read data employing the __pbfusion__ tool (https://github.com/PacificBiosciences/pbfusion/tree/master?tab=readme-ov-file).
+2. The second anaylsis aimed to perform a _de novo_ analysis for finding fusion transcripts in long read data employing the __pbfusion__ tool (https://github.com/PacificBiosciences/pbfusion/tree/master?tab=readme-ov-file).

 # Selected datasets to perform the two analyses

 1. First PacBio dataset: https://downloads.pacbcloud.com/public/dataset/Kinnex-full-length-RNA/.
 Three cerebellum samples were used for 'toy' analysis.
 Therefore these samples were used to perform the two analyses previously explained in order to develop and test the codes for the real analysis.
-In particular the first analysis was performed on a 'toy' set, which is a small set of fusion transcripts detected by FusionCatcher (32, the one selected for the PCRs).
-The Iso-seq pipeline was used on the raw reads of these samples, and the flnc.bam files(full-length non-concatemer reads) of each sample were used to perform the analyses. (*)
+The flnc.bam files(full-length non-concatemer reads) of each sample were used to perform the analyses (the flnc.bam files are provided in the database, so I did not perform the Iso-Seq pipeline on these samples).

 2. Second dataset [Bioproject 975746] (https://www.ncbi.nlm.nih.gov/bioproject/975746).
 RNA was extracted from 4 individuals in the temporal cortex, hypothalamus, and cerebellum.
-The 12 samples were used to perform the real analyses.(we do not have the access to the original subreads.bam files).
+The 12 samples were used to perform the real analyses.

 3. Third dataset [Bioproject PRJNA664117] (https://doi.org/10.1016/j.celrep.2021.110022).
 RNA was extracted from 11 samples.
 For each sample the subreads.bam files were provided, therefore the Iso-Seq pipeline was employed (https://isoseq.how/clustering/cli-workflow.html) to generate HiFi reads that can then be used to carry out the 2 analyses.